Stumpwiz/clerk/backend/README.md

 2) `wait_for_db.py` — wait for the database to be ready
 - Purpose: In container environments, ensure PostgreSQL is reachable before starting the API.
-- Behavior: For PostgreSQL URLs, it retries `SELECT 1` with exponential backoff until success or timeout.
-Non‑Postgres URLs (like SQLite) are treated as immediately ready.
+- Behavior: Retries `SELECT 1` with exponential backoff until success or timeout.
 - Usage examples:
   - Wait up to 120s for DB:
     ```